octopize/avatar-python/doc/source/tutorial.rst

 Installation
 ------------

-In the root of the project, you can then simply run
+Install the package by pointing to the .whl file (replace path below).

 .. code:: bash

-   make install
+   pip install "~/Downloads/avatars-0.X.X-py3-none-any.whl"

 to install the project dependencies.